jacsamg/digital-jumper-tool/README.md

 # Digital Jumper Tool

-A simple web application to calculate the length of a jumper wire based on pitch size, connector size, and number of pins.
+Web app to calculate the length of a jumper wire based on pitch size, connector size, and number of pins.

 ## Features

-- Input parameters: pitch size (inch), connector size (inch), and number of pins
+- Input parameters: pitch size (inch), connector size (inch), and number of pins.
-- Calculates and displays the wire's length
+- Calculates and displays the wire's length.

 ## How to Use